Gas leak from Vizag chemical plant kills 11, affects 1,000

 Hundreds of villagers, most of them children, suffered from irritation in their eyes, breathlessness, nausea and rashes.
 Everyone helped as they could, some offering first aid, others water, dabbing and wiping people’s faces.
 Those affected were rushed to hospitals in autos and two-wheelers while government workers and others tried to assist in whatever way possible.

 In disturbing visuals from the spot that flashed across news and social media, a man, his eyes rolling back, was being put into an ambulance.
 Another just slumped to the ground near a scooter, stunned and looking blank.
 Two children hugged each other as a rescue worker tried to revive a woman, possibly their mother.
-Those who could speak narrated what had happened.
-People could also be seen sitting on the kerb, trying to explain the events of the morning.
 Cattle and birds were also knocked unconscious by the gas leak.
 The grim scenes recalled the Bhopal gas leak, the world’s worst industrial disaster in which more than 3,000 people were killed and lakhs affected when methyl isocyanate gas leaked out from a Union Carbide plant on the intervening night of December 2-3, 1984.

-State Industries Minister Mekapati Goutham Reddy said the LG Polymers unit was supposed to reopen post-lockdown on Thursday.
-"We are trying to reach out to the top management of the (South Korean) company...our immediate priority is to arrest the leak and ensure proper medicare to the affected people," he said.

 The Greater Visakhapatnam Municipal Corporation put out an advisory on Twitter, asking people to wear a wet cloth or mask, eat banana and jaggery and drink milk to neutralise the effects of the gas.
-The Andhra Pradesh government on Thursday appealed to citizens of Visakhapatnam not to panic and cooperate with authorities working to bring under control the situation.
-LG Chem, which operates the plant, said it is cooperating with Indian authorities to help residents and employees.
+South Korean firm LG Chem, which operates the plant, said it is cooperating with Indian authorities to help residents and employees.

-"The gas leakage is now under control, but the leaked gas can cause nausea and dizziness, so we are investing every effort to ensure proper treatment is provided swiftly," LG Chem said in a statement.
-"We are investigating the extent of damage and the exact cause of the leak and deaths," it added.

 - READ MORE ON: